Holocaust Writing & Art Contest

 Original writing or art entry may be one of the following:

-Poetry (single poem or collection of poems, not to exceed 3 pages, single-spaced)
+Poetry (single poem, not to exceed 3 pages, single-spaced)

 Short Story (not to exceed 3 pages, single-spaced)